Direct marketing – is it dead in a digital world?

 What is Direct Mail?

 This form of marketing activity is historically where marketeers would have focused their energies, to help retain an existing client base.
 Prior to email marketing brands would have sent a postal direct marketing campaign, directly to their clients.
 A couple of recent examples of brands that still do this is “the White Company” and “Hobbs” – both sending small taster catalogues of their new ranges direct through my letter box.
-These items gain the cut through, have a good tactile feel to them, combined with support form their websites, emails and social media activity can really drive results.
+These items gain the cut-through, have a good tactile feel to them, combined with support form their websites, emails and social media activity can really drive results.

 What are the results?